LONDON FOR FASHION LOVERS

 A Proper English Gentleman

+The idea of the “English gentleman” has long been constructed through cloth, cut and restraint.
 Today we explore the rich and refined history of British menswear, beginning with a walking tour of Savile Row and Jermyn Street.
 Synonymous with the English gentleman’s wardrobe for over 200 years, these two streets are home to master tailors and shirtmakers catering to aristocrats, politicians, celebrities and subcultural style icons.
-As we walk, we trace the evolution of masculine dress – from the understated elegance of Beau Brummell, whose minimalist dandyism reshaped 19th-century fashion, to the flamboyance of David Bowie, who redefined gender and performance through clothes.
+As we walk, we trace the evolution of masculine dress – from the understated elegance of Beau Brummell, whose minimalist dandyism reshaped 19th-century fashion, to the flamboyance of David Bowie, who who challenged conventions of gender and performance through clothes.
 In the afternoon, we travel to Walthamstow to visit the William Morris Gallery, located in Morris’s childhood home.
-A radical thinker, designer and social reformer, Morris championed craftsmanship, workers dignity and the aesthetics of everyday life – laying the groundwork for today’s movements in ethical fashion and sustainable textiles.
+A designer, writer and social reformer, William Morris championed craftsmanship, workers’ dignity and the beauty of everyday objects.
+His advocacy for artisanal production and ethical labour laid intellectual foundations that continue to influence contemporary discussions around sustainable fashion and responsible textile production.
 Overnight London (B)

 • Day 7 | Saturday 10 October